 Once a symbol is added to your page, you can resize it and rotate it as necessary.

 To resize a symbol, first select it.
 You'll see black squares appear around the selected symbol.
 Grab any of these squares, known as grow handles, and drag them to resize your symbol.

-For a more precise resizing, type in the exact dimensions of the car where you see the width and height dimensions on the page or go to the Design tab and type in the dimensions there while your symbol is select.
+For a more precise resizing, type in the exact dimensions of the car where you see the width and height dimensions around the selected object.

 To rotate a symbol, grab the circular rotation handle located around the middle of the object on the right hand side.

 You can rotate an object by first selecting it and then clicking Rotate in the Home tab.

 You can select Custom from the Rotate drop-down menu to manually enter a degree of rotation.